Methodology and hands-on learning

 Accreditations

-The MBA programme in The Department of Business has an AMBA (Association of MBAs) accreditation.
-The BSc programme in Business Administration and Economics has the EPAS accreditation, issued by EFMD (The European Foundation for Management Development).
+The Executive MBA programme in The Department of Business and Economics has an AMBA (Association of MBAs) accreditation.
+The BSc programme in the Department of Business and Economics has EPAS accreditation issued by EFMD (The European Foundation for Management Development).
 The course sequence in the MSc psychology programme is approved by the Behavior Analyst Certification Board (BACB).

 Departments under SSS